International Paget's Awareness Day 2020

-Focusing on the multi-disciplinary Paget’s research at Norton Priory in Runcorn, Cheshire, which has already attracted international interest, this year’s theme is ‘Ancient and Modern Paget’s Disease’.
-On the 11th January we will be releasing a video filmed at Norton Priory, where we interviewed researchers and clinicians regarding the exciting research into medieval skeletons.
-This research could change the way conditions, including Paget’s disease, can be traced through history and therefore open opportunities to change the way we research diseases in the future.
-The video will be available to view on our website (go to the home page on the 11th January) and will be shared via social media.
+Focusing on the multi-disciplinary Paget’s research at Norton Priory in Runcorn, Cheshire, which has already attracted international interest, this new research documentary details exciting research into medieval skeletons.
+Could this change the way conditions, including Paget’s disease, can be traced through history and therefore open opportunities to change the way we research diseases in the future?

 How You Can Make a Difference…